conni3/simple_cpu/docs/internship_report.md

 - Utilization reports 2,439 slice LUTs and 1,056 slice registers in use.

 These reports guide next steps such as adding clock constraints, resolving DRC warnings, and optimizing resource usage.

----

-### Testing
-Testing was performed on a local workstation using Icarus Verilog, with spot checks run in Vivado's XSIM to ensure compatibility with the AMD toolflow.
-Module-level testbenches executed successfully and waveforms were reviewed for key components.
-Hardware FPGA runs were not possible due to limited board access and internship time, so full-system integration tests remain outstanding.

-### Notes
-Results reflect these simulation-only tests; hardware performance and long-duration behavior still need evaluation.

 ## 20. Appendix: Module Overview
 ### Core Modules